udia-software/docker-https-now/README.md

 * <a href="https://localhost">https://localhost</a> &rightarrow; <a href="http://localhost:3000">http://localhost:3000</a>
     * useful for something like [Create React App](https://github.com/facebook/create-react-app)!

-If you want to proxy another port (say 3001), update the `proxy.conf` file and run `docker-compose down && docker-compose up`.
+If you want to proxy another port (say 3001), update the `.env` file and run `docker-compose down && docker-compose up`.

 ## License